Alvezxity/BAK-Hack/README.md

 1. Go to [kahoot.it](https://kahoot.it/)
 2. Join a game as usual (Game ID required).
 3. The userscript will automatically activate and display the correct answers.

 ---

-## ⚠️ DISCLAIMER

-**I, THE AUTHOR (ALVEZXITY), AM NOT RESPONSIBLE FOR ANY CONSEQUENCES, PUNISHMENTS, OR ACTIONS TAKEN AGAINST USERS FOR CHEATING OR MISUSE OF THIS SCRIPT.
-USE AT YOUR OWN RISK.
-THIS IS ONLY A PROJECT, DO NOT USE UNDER CONDITIONS WHERE CHEATING IS PROHIBITED.**

----